csu-fangjun/Programming-Notes/git/lfs.rst

 .. code-block::

+  # Only download files for the latest commit
+  git lfs fetch

   # by default, recent means 7 days.
+  # Download all files on all branches that are commited within 7 days
   git lfs fetch --recent

   # to change recent to mean 10 days